aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to FLATOPC via Java" h2="On Premise Java API to Render MHTML to FLATOPC without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+MHTML to FLATOPC conversion can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step is to render MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables you to create, edit, convert, and manipulate PDF documents.
+It also provides the ability to render MHTML files to DOC format.

+The second step is to convert DOC to FLATOPC using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables you to create, edit, convert, and manipulate Word documents.
+It also provides the ability to convert DOC files to FLATOPC format.

-You can convert MHTML to FLATOPC by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to FLATOPC.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert MHTML to FLATOPC in two simple steps.
+Aspose.PDF for Java can be used to render MHTML files to DOC format and Aspose.Words for Java can be used to convert DOC to FLATOPC format.
+This makes it easy to convert MHTML to FLATOPC without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}